sergei-gots/Spring_MVC_-_Udemy/README.md

 a Driver instance) is not null.
-This method is designed primarily for doing parameter validation in methods and constructors to prevent further execution and if a Driver isn't created successfully it will be thrown <b>NullPointerException</b>.
+This method is designed primarily for doing parameter validation in methods and constructors to prevent further execution and if a Driver isn't created successfully <b>NullPointerException</b> will be thrown.